How to build your marketplace supply

 Since customers have not yet found your platform, you need to convince your providers that they will eventually come.
 There are several ways to do this.

 In an ideal world, you already have an existing community of potential customers.
 It can be a popular Instagram account, a mailing list, a popular blog, or a Facebook group.
 You should tell your providers that they will get instant access to this existing customer base if they sign up.
-Some marketplaces start by building the community first, then develop the marketplace business around it.
+Some start by building a marketplace community, then develop the marketplace business around it.

 If you do not have such a community, you can try to find partners who can give you access to one.
 If you are creating a marketplace for fashion, you could start by contacting five popular fashion bloggers and offering to partner with them by giving them and their readers discounts in exchange for visibility.
 With these agreements in place, you can then mention to your providers that their products will be mentioned in these blogs.